 - I’ve started spotting between periods.
 What does that mean?

 An obstetrician is a doctor specializing in pregnancy and childbirth.
 Most obstetricians are also gynecologists.
-However, some obstetricians work only with pregnant patients.
+Some obstetricians only provide medical care for women who are pregnant.

 Your obstetrician will guide you through the entire process of pregnancy.
-This doctor will also help you manage any pregnancy complications.
+They’ll also help you manage any pregnancy complications.

-Some questions you might consider asking your obstetrician include:
+Some questions you might consider asking your obstetrician include the following: